 Trying to get out of the hole as Aiden began to look up and pay attention to the conversation, Terin said, "If another ship should come by and shoot us, and leave us for dead..."
 He was again cut off as Mikah asked, "Who would do that?" in an obviously sarcastic tone as she affected a clueless attitude.
 When he pointed to the news reports of the crew's actions and said that suggested a number of enemies, Mikah dismissively said, "Oh, that." and told him to draw up a list and they'd talk about it the next morning.
 When Terin agreed, he also said he'd work on finding out anything about the cybernetic parts.

-As the others went about their activities, Mikah was the second to take some drugs and hit the rack, after Emkir.
+The others went about their activities and Mikah was the second to take some drugs and hit the rack, after Emkir.
 The staff medicated Rol in the hospital and he drifted off too.
-Once they were done with a few hours evening work in engineering, Munarshu went into his stateroom for a shave and shower.
+Done with a few hours evening work in engineering, Munarshu went into his stateroom for a shave and shower.
 And Aali relaxed and watched vids as Aiden finally sacked out in his bunk.
 Terin's research showed up better places to look for discussions on antiques and, ultimately, Darrian artifacts.
 And while there were more comments about flame sculptures and the more flashy lost technologies, Terin had some good direction for where to dig deeper.
 In addition, Terin saw activity and interest ranging from Universities and research labs to the underworld and less savory interests.

-By the end of the evening, most of the crew had dropped off early.
-As well, most had no reason to set alarm clocks and didn't do so.
+By the end of the evening, most of the crew had dropped off early, and most had no reason to set alarm clocks so they didn't.
 In keeping with his personal schedule, Munarshu set his clock for 4am so he could wake and complete his morning routine by 5am.
 When Aali reminded him to set an alarm because of their field trip, she was mystified as he explained his personal schedule to her, but shrugged and set her own alarm as she slipped into bed with her unconscious husband.

 _________________________________________________________________________ Next: Planning To Move Forward Again